Mohamad Louai Shehab

 Bio

 I was born in Beirut, Lebanon.
 I received an embedded M.Sc. in Robotics from the University of Michigan in 2024.
 Before that, I obtained a B.E. in Mechanical Engineering and a B.S. in Applied Mathematics from the American University of Beirut in 2021, both with high distinction.
+My research has been supported by grants from Toyota Research Institute (TRI), the Office of Naval Research (ONR), and the Robotics Department Graduate Fellowship.

 Latest News